ToxicOmegaMusic/ToxicTF2/EXTRA SCRIPTS&BINDS (README 2).txt

 Also some binds:
 Q - Toggles first person viewmodels.
-R - Call for spy.
+R - Say "Thanks!"
+(Unavailable for spy for a lot of complicated reasons).
 ALT - Toggles floating health bar, use if you can'y see allies health.

 5BM/Advanced Binds: